Huasing Association: External links

 The huasing also provide a forum for Chinese and non-Chinese people to communicate and put up helps and tips for people need it.
 It will be great fun to work and expand the forum to make it more useful.

 Huasing is originated from a Chinese web-based forum.
 It has been a very good information sharing platform for those people who are new to Singapore.
-The majority of the forum member are Chinese-nationals.
+The majority of forum members are Chinese-nationals.
 Some Malaysian Chinese are also active in the forum.